CracktheDom/aws-bootcamp-cruddur-2023/journal/week3.md

 ![HINT: pic of error message displayed on Sign In page](https://user-images.githubusercontent.com/85846263/229115603-78f64ec9-018f-4245-9cd1-05744e378916.png)

 ### Go to AWS Cognito Console and Manually Create a New User

 * Click on ***Create user*** button
 * Enter email address and password and check the box for ***Mark email address as verified***
 * Click on ***Create user*** button

 ### Go to Cruddur Sign In Page

-* Sign in the with same credentials used on the Cognito ***Create user*** page I received a "user Session is null" error, when I look at the user info for the newly created user, the page displayed the "Force Password Change" under the Email verified section, but the app has not been fully implemented to utilize password changes, so I executed the following command in a terminal:
+* Sign in the with same credentials used on the Cognito ***Create user*** page.
+After attempting to login, I received a "user Session is null" error.
+When I looked at the user info for the newly created user in Cognito, the page displayed the "Force Password Change" message under the *Email verified* section.
+The app has not been fully implemented at this point to utilize password changes, so I executed the following command in a terminal to change the user password:

 ```sh
 aws cognito-idp admin-set-user-password \